 The most common type of arthritis is osteoarthritis.
 It is estimated that around 8.75 million people in the UK have seen a doctor about osteoarthritis.
 Osteoarthritis is more common in women and usually affects people from the age of 45 onwards.
 The parts of the body most commonly affected are the knees, hands, hips, and back.
 Being overweight can make you more likely to get osteoarthritis and can make it worse.
-Having a family history of osteoarthritis increase your chances.
+Having a family history of osteoarthritis increases your risk of developing it.

 Symptoms of osteoarthritis